 Where do workshops take place?

-Unless otherwise indicated, all Writing Center workshops meet in or adjacent to 6171 Helen C. White Hall.
+Unless otherwise indicated, all in-person Writing Center workshops meet in or adjacent to 6171 Helen C. White Hall.
+We also offer workshops that meet virtually through Zoom.

 For faculty, academic staff, and TAs